yquilcaille/FWI_CMIP6/README.md

-Scripts used for the computation of the Canadian Fire Weather Index (FWI) under data from the Climate Model Intercomparison Project Phase 6 (CMIP6).
+The Canadian Fire Weather Index (FWI) is a commonly used index to calculate and assess the fire weather.
+Several packages have proposed different adjustments to the initial algorithm of the FWI.
+We have gathered these improvements to provide an algorithm that can be used globally.
+This code has been used to calculate the FWI using all available simulations of the Climate Model Intercomparison Project Phase 6 (CMIP6).
+The daily FWI has then been summarized into four annual indicators: (i) maximum value of the FWI (fwixx), (ii) number of days with extreme fire weather (fwixd), (iii) length of the fire season (fwils), and (iv) seasonal average of the FWI (fwisa).
+The corresponding publication is available at https://doi.org/10.5194/essd-2022-413 while the database is available at https://doi.org/10.3929/ethz-b-000583391.

+When using this code, please acknowledge the publication (https://doi.org/10.5194/essd-2022-413).

 These scripts are developed in Python 3.7.
-The primary reason for sharing this code is replication by other users.
-No support of any kind is guaranteed, but feel free to ask.
-Any feedbacks and contributions are welcome.

-Using this code is encouraged, but please acknowledge the authors.
-A paper will be submitted very shortly and its correponding DOI will be added here.
-A second DOI is coming soon for the data calculated with this code.
+Instructions on how to use the code and required packages are provided below.
+Any feedback and contributions are welcome.
 This code comes into several components:
  * Computation of the FWI:
 	- "_calc_FWI-CMIP6.py": calculates the FWI on CMIP6 runs.